 In accordance with Directive 2004/38/EC, Member States may restrict entry of EU citizens, other than their own nationals, into their territory on public health grounds.
-These grounds include diseases such as COVID-19 which have epidemic potential, as defined by the World Health Organisation.
+These grounds include diseases such as COVID-19 which have epidemic potential as defined by the World Health Organisation.
 Member States must at all times comply with the safeguards laid down in Directive 2004/38/EC, in particular, the principles of proportionality and non-discrimination.
 EU citizens were severely affected.
 No clear information was available.
 Citizens required information about their rights to cross EU borders (rules, documents, testing etc.).
 They complained about the lack of harmonisation between Member States.
 These difficulties come in addition to the uncertainty of Brexit.
-British citizens wanted to know the conditions under which they would be allowed to enter an EU Member State, while citizens from other EU countries wanted to know the documentation required to enter the UK.
+British citizens wanted to know the conditions under which they would be allowed

-status.
+3 Stamp 4 refers to the stamp number, or immigration status, given to an individual with permission to reside in Ireland.
+It is issued to people on work visas/work authorisations, to refugees, to people with Irish Born Child residency and those with long-term residency status.
 Once a person has been granted Stamp 4 status by the Irish Department of Justice, he or she is to report to their local Garda National Immigration Bureau in order to receive the physical card, or "Certificate of Registration".
 The card shows the holder's Stamp 4 status, as well as their photograph and other personal details.